FirstLegoLeague/launcher/docs/userguide.md

 If you don't have time to read this whole guide or you need just to know the steps to get going, this paragraph is for you.

 1. Start the `Launcher`
-1. Open the Tournament page (click link to right of `tournament`)
+1. Open the Tournament Setup page
     1. Set your Tournament name (Tournament Settings / Tournament Title / Save)
     1. Add your sponsor logos (Images / Add Image)
-    1. Load the schedule file or team list (Tournament / Import / Import Schedule file)
+    1. Load the schedule file or team list (Import / Import Schedule file)
-1. Open the scoreboard and timer page (click `display`)
+1. Open the Scoreboard and timer page
-1. Open the timer Start/Stop page (click `clock`)
+1. Open the Timer page
-1. Open the scoresheet (click `scoring`)
+1. Open the Scoresheet (click `Scoring`)

 ## Launcher

 The `launcher` is used to open and configure the TMS modules.

 <img src="./images/launcher.png" style="width:75%">